lordvampire/BleLinkLandingTracker/readme.md

-# 🚀 Bluetooth LE App - Jetpack Compose & Kotlin
+# 🚀 BleLink - Bluetooth LE App

 An Android app built with **Jetpack Compose**, **Kotlin** that enables Bluetooth Low Energy (BLE) communication.
 The app allows users to **scan for BLE devices**, **connect**, **explore services, characteristics, and descriptors**, and **perform read/write operations**.